filiph/unsure/README.md

 [filiph.github.io/unsure](https://filiph.github.io/unsure) to learn more about the Unsure Calculator.

+### Web example

+The web calculator is in `example/`.
+To run it from source:

+    $ cd example/
+    $ webdev serve --release

+Now, navigating to `http://localhost:8080` will open the page.
+Changing code in the project will trigger a rebuild.
+The `--release` flag is important, because otherwise the web worker won't work.

 ### Use as a binary

 You can compile the binary buy running `dart2native bin/unsure.dart`.
 Then,